 There are two species of quail that are commonly kept in the U.K. The Chinese painted quail is popular in aviaries and is the smaller of the two.
 Still, the Coturnix or Japanese quail (shown below on the right) is more popular for producing eggs or meat with smallholders and back garden poultry keepers.

-Quail can be very productive, laying around 230 eggs per year so are an ideal solution for people with small back gardens that are unsuitable for chickens.
-They are, however more nervous than other poultry and do not like being handled, so care must be taken when catching them because they can fly vertically upwards to escape capture.
+Quail can be very productive, laying around 230 eggs per year, so they are an ideal solution for people with small back gardens that are unsuitable for chickens.
+They are, however, more nervous than other poultry and do not like being handled, so care must be taken when catching them because they can fly vertically upwards to escape capture.
 Quail will get used to you, though, and mine will call between themselves when approached, looking to see if I am bringing them something tasty to eat!

 Housing and runs

 Rats are a real problem to quail, and one of the first things you should consider when thinking about keeping quail as pets is their security in runs and housing.
 Ventilation in housing is also important since quail droppings produce far more ammonia than other poultry.

 Quail can be kept with or without a run as long as they are provided with a little grass or other greens in their diet.
 It’s probably best to start by converting housing you already have, ensuring it has adequate ventilation, or buy a rabbit hutch.
 Rabbit hutches are usually big enough for half a dozen quail and provide adequate ventilation and a place for them to hide to lay eggs.

 Chicken’s housing is wasted on quail.
 They don’t need such elaborate nest boxes, although they will appreciate somewhere dark to lay.
 Quails don’t always make nests; they usually lay their eggs in discreet places in their bedding.
 Perches are also wasted on quail, and most coops are raised off the ground, which is also a problem.